ncatlab/nlab-content/pages/8/3/4/0/438/content.md

 * Grothendieck's letters.
 Thirty years ago I was involved in a brief exchange of letters with Alexander Grothendieck.
 I will be putting up some excerpts.
 It may happen that commented versions of these will be made available by the _Documents math&#233;matiques_ project.

-* [[Spaces as infinity-groupoids.pdf|Spaces as Inifinity Groupoids:file]]: this is a draft chapter of a (hopefully) forthcoming book, _New Spaces in Mathematics and Physics_.
+* [[Spaces as infinity-groupoids.pdf|Spaces as Infinity Groupoids:file]]: this is a draft chapter of a (hopefully) forthcoming book, _New Spaces in Mathematics and Physics_.

 ##More Information